 19- Deliver the management of the village to a transitional joint executive board for 10 years.

-20- Final delivery of the village housing project at the end of the 10-year contract.
+20- Final delivery of the village housing project at the end of (say) a 10-year contract.